What You Measure Matters

 The Data Says It All

-Fertility Is Heritable
+Fertility Is Highly Heritable

 Profit Per Acre > Profit Per Head